Updated on January 17th, 2023 by Nathan Parsh

 The Business Solutions segment allows payments and cross-border payments for businesses.
 The Other segment is mainly bill payments in the US and Argentina and money orders.
 In addition, the company sold the Speedpay (US bill payments) and Paymap (mortgage payments) businesses in 2019.
-The Business Solutions segment will be sold for $910 million, with closing expected in 2022.
+The Business Solutions segment will be sold for $910 million, with closing expected in the first quarter 2023.

 Western Union’s main C2C business is mature but very profitable.
 In addition, the company is by far the leader in agent money transfers.
 It is several times larger based on revenue than the number two competitor.
 The company makes money by transferring money and taking a small fee it shares with agents.
 However, both volumes and revenue growth are flat-to-declining due to increasing competition from electronic money transfers and new players in that space.

 Theoretically, adding agents and additional geographies should lead to incremental growth.
 Therefore, the company actively adds partners to build its network and maintain its scale.
 For instance, Western Union is partnered with Walmart.
 However, with nearly 600,000 agents and operations in 200 countries, there is probably little in the way of future growth in the traditional C2C business.

 On the other hand, digital money transfer operations are increasing.
 The company focused on this business a few years ago and now has an app and the WU dot.com website.
 As a result, digital money transfer volumes and revenue are growing.
 In addition, the COVID-19 pandemic boosted volumes and revenue as consumers transitioned from retail to digital channels.